steemit/condenser/src/app/help/en/welcome.md

 ## <span id="Users_to_Follow">Users to Follow</span>

 - @steemitblog - Official Steemit Announcements
-- @ned - Ned Scott, CEO and Co-Founder of Steemit
+- @ned - Ned Scott, CEO and Co-Founder of Steemit, Inc

 <a href="#Table_of_Contents">^</a>
 ## <span id="Other_Resources">Other Resources</span>

 - [FAQ](https://steemit.com/faq.html) - Answers to commonly asked questions
 - [Bluepaper](https://steem.io/steem-bluepaper.pdf) - Explanation of how the platform works
-- [Steemit Help](https://www.steemithelp.net/) - Community maintained help pages
 - [The Steem Whitepaper](https://steem.io/SteemWhitePaper.pdf) - Technical details of the Steem blockchain
 - [Apps Built on Steem](https://steemprojects.com/) - Directory of apps, sites and tools built by Steem community
 - [Steem Block Explorer](https://steemd.com/) - Shows the raw Steem blockchain data
 - [Steem Blockchain Explorer](https://steemdb.com/) - Analysis pages for the Steem blockchain data
+- [Steem Markdown Course](https://steemskills.teachable.com/p/steemmarkdown) - A free online course in using markdown

 <a href="#Table_of_Contents">^</a>
 ## <span id="Live_Help">Live Help</span>